frodov/api/README.md

 #### Filter:

-  - You don't need an specific order for the construction of the differents parameters
+  - You don't need a specific order for the construction of the different parameters
-  - You MUST set the name of the key word separate with colon (:) and the variable you want to work.
+  - You MUST write the keyword and the variable separate by colon (:)
-    - Posible key words: id, color, milage, price, year, mark, model.
+    - Possible keywords: id, color, milage, price, year, mark, model.
-        - id: represent the idenfier for the vehicule `ínt`
+        - id: represents the identifier for the vehicle `int`
-        - type: represent the type of vehicle `ínt`
+        - type: represent the type of vehicle `int`
             - example: car, motorcycle, etc.
         - color: the color of the vehicle `string`
         - milage: the milage of the vehicle `int`